brendanmcc02/film-rec/notes.md

 ## Recommender Systems eBook

 **Novelty:** very important to recommend novel or unexpected films.
-Repeated recommendation of the same items is not helpful.
-Users are also interested in expanding their horizons
+Users are also interested in expanding their horizons.
+This is where my wildcard idea would work well: invert everything except imdbRating, (maybe fix numVotes to 0 to encourage lesser-known films?)

+**Diverse Results:** For example, if the user's highest genre is drama, don't recommend 20 drama films.
+Also throw in other recommendations from different genres that we know they also like (e.g. biographies could be a close second to drama, these should also be recommended).

+**Taste evolution:** User's taste evolves over time.
+So perhaps have less weighting towards older ratings compared to newer ratings.

 ## Diversifying Results